 On the route you'll pass very close to the delightful Holly Hill Woodland Park.
 You could take a small detour to explore the park which includes peaceful woodland trails, ponds and a lake.

 The Warsash Walk heads in the opposite direction to visit Hook Lake and the nearby Titchfield Haven.
 This lovely nature reserve is one of the highlights of the area with an abundance of wildlife and views of the River Meon.
+In nearby Gosport and Lee on Solent there's also Alver Valley Country Park to visit.
+The 500 acre park has some nice trails along the River Alver, another wildlife rich nature reserve, a cafe and cycle paths.

 For more walking ideas in the area see the Hampshire Walks page.